Prevent emails going into spam folders

 - Make sure that you have added all of your domain names to the Sender Domains page, and check they are all verified.

 - Create a free account at Google Postmaster Tools.
 This will give you the ability to see various metrics that Google/Gmail keeps for your domain name and will let you see if there is a problem.
+Note: it will take a few days for any stats to appear after you create an account with them.

 - Make sure that you are sending to an "opt-in list".
 You must never send emails to a purchased email list or email addresses harvested from the internet.
 You must be able to directly verify when and where each contact subscribed.